nebrelbug/squirrelly.js.org/getting-started/your-first-template.md

 ```
 var Sqrl = require("squirrelly")
-//Or you could: import * as Sqrl
 //Or, if you're in the browser, Sqrl is already global
 ```

-{% hint style="info" %}
-Don't import as a `const,`otherwise you won't be able to define your own helpers and filters.
-{% endhint %}

 ## 2. Create a Template